Why is Emotional Intelligence Important in Investing? Because It Works

 Conversely, the prefrontal cortex, located in the front of the brain, involves higher-order cognitive functions such as planning, reasoning, and emotional regulation.
 By strengthening the connections between the prefrontal cortex and the amygdala, investors can develop greater control over their emotional responses and make more deliberate, rational decisions.

 Practical strategies for enhancing emotional intelligence from a neuroscientific perspective include mindfulness meditation.
 This practice has been shown to increase activity in the prefrontal cortex and reduce activity in the amygdala.
-By cultivating a regular mindfulness practice, investors can develop self-awareness, emotional regulation, and cognitive flexibility.
+Investors can develop self-awareness, emotional regulation, and cognitive flexibility by cultivating a regular mindfulness practice.

 Another promising avenue for developing emotional intelligence is neurofeedback, a technique that uses real-time displays of brain activity to help individuals learn to modulate their neural responses.
-Investors can develop greater resilience and emotional control by training the brain to respond more adaptively to emotional triggers and stressors.
+By training the brain to respond more adaptively to emotional triggers and stressors, investors can develop greater resilience and emotional control.

 As the ancient Chinese philosopher Mencius observed, “The great man is he who does not lose his child’s heart.”
 This wisdom suggests that maintaining a sense of curiosity, openness, and emotional authenticity is essential for personal growth and success.
 By embracing the insights of neuroscience and cultivating emotional intelligence, investors can tap into their innate potential and navigate the challenges of the market with incredible skill and poise.